Welcome to today's edition of the Rush 24-7 podcast.

 It charges him with a criminal conspiracy in one sentence.

-It never mentions delay after that.
+It never mentions Delay after that.

-It says nothing about what he did or how he did it or what he do, or what he knew, nothing whatsoever.
+It says nothing about what he did or how he did it or what he do, what he knew, nothing whatsoever.

 And there's nothing specific in this indictment.

-That's this conspiracy charge is sort of the way to understand a conspiracy at one count.
+That's this conspiracy charge is sort of the way to understand a conspiracy at one count after all these years of hearing what a lowdown skunk Tom DeLay is, one count of conspiracy.

 Conspiracy, the way to understand this is Ronnie Earle has thrown up all this stuff in the wall and hoped some of it would stick, and none of it has.